 The best time to go to Cambodia is from October to April.
 These month are Cambodia’s dry season.

-To avoid the rain and to make travel as easy as possible, do your best to travel to Kampot, Cambodia during October through April.
+To avoid the rain and to make travel as easy as possible, do your best to travel to Kampot, Cambodia during the dry months of October through April.

 For The Budget Conscious: If you’re looking for a social hostel that has a pool and bar, then look no further than Mad Monkey.
 This accommodation has a restaurant on site and can also book any transportation you need, be in scooters or tuk-tuks to get around town or busses to get out of town.